jichu4n/fish-command-timer/README.md

   the current time.
 This is a strftime format string (see http://strftime.org/).
 If empty, the current time will not be printed.
 * `set fish_command_timer_millis`: Whether to print timings to millisecond precision.
-If unset, will print timings up to seconds.
+If set to `0`, will print timings up to seconds.